Delbrook Senior Secondary School: Fire and closure

 Citing district-wide declining enrolment throughout the 1970s, the North Vancouver School Board planned to phase out Delbrook by June 1979.
 However, on January 28, 1977, a fire started in the lower section of the school doing $2M damage.
 Students completed the 1977 year at nearby Balmoral Junior Secondary, but retained their separate school identity and classes by going in shifts.
 In June Delbrook as an institution was formally closed two years earlier than proposed.

 A University of British Columbia master's thesis studied Delbrook's sudden closing on the effects it had on grade 11 and 12 students being forced to transfer late in their high school careers.
 It found minimal impact on those transferring, except for some difficulty integrating into the established student body.

-The remaining buildings, including the gymnasium and cafeteria (which both survived the fire) now operates under North Vancouver Parks and Recreation as the Delbrook Community Recreation Centre.
+The remaining buildings, including the gymnasium and cafeteria (which both survived the fire) now operate under North Vancouver Parks and Recreation as the Delbrook Community Recreation Centre.

-(In 2009 Balmoral Junior Secondary became part of the Carson Graham Secondary School as its Balmoral campus.
-Balmoral is slated to permanently close in 2012.)
+In 2009 Balmoral Junior Secondary became part of the Carson Graham Secondary School as its Balmoral campus.
+In 2012, Balmoral Junior Secondary closed and was replaced with Mountainside Secondary School, an alternative school and base for North Vancouver Online Learning.